nstockton/tintin-mume/README.md

 ### Mapper
 ```
 rinfo [label|vnum] - Returns information about a room.
 If no room label or vnum is given, will return information about the current room.
 rlabel [add|delete|info] [label] [vnum] - Adds, deletes, or returns information for a room label.
-A vnum argument is only needed when adding a room.
+A vnum argument is only needed when adding a label.
 run [c|label|vnum] [arguments] - Determines the most optimal route to the given room, and starts walking you there.
 If 'c' is given instead of a valid room label or vnum, your last destination will be used.
 Arguments are optional, and should be separated by a '|' character.
 If the argument is the word 'no' and a terrain, an extra movement cost of 10 will be added to all rooms with that terrain when calculating the path.
 Example: 'run seekspot noroad|nobrush' to run to the room labeled 'seekspot' while avoiding brush and roads.
 stop - Cancels the auto-walking of the 'run' command.
 savemap - saves the loaded map file to disk.